 Roasted brussel sprouts are caramelized to perfection and then tossed in a tangy, savory browned butter sauce for ultimate yum factor.

-This recipe is a total remake of the balsamic brussels sprouts recipe I posted way back when.
-Seriously waaaay back – check out that god awful picture!
-I’m certainly not going to win a Pulitzer prize for photography any time in the near future, but seeing my pictures improve, even just a little bit is super duper rewarding.
-So, irregardless of the terrifying photo from that earlier post, those brussels were uber tasty.
+This recipe is a total remake of an old balsamic brussels sprouts recipe I posted way back when.
+Seriously waaaay back.
+I’ll spare you the cringe worthy link to the old pictures.
+I’m certainly not going to win a Pulitzer prize for photography any time in the near future, but seeing my pictures improve, even just a little bit is super rewarding.
+So, irregardless of the terrifying photo from that earlier post, those brussels were delicious.
 Then, I revamped the recipe and browned the butter and sheer magic happened.

 Even with the browned butter sauce, each generously huge serving of this tasty side dish only packs about 200 calories.
 Brussel sprouts are loaded with Vitamin C, making them perfect for those winter months where we need all the immune defense we can get to combat the series of mini-plagues that get passed around.
 Stay healthy and eat your brussels friends!

 - 2 Tbsp. olive oil

 - 1/2 Tbsp. low sodium soy sauce or Tamari

 - 1/2 Tbsp. balsamic vinegar

 - Salt and pepper

 - Remove outer leaves from brussels sprouts.
 Cut off bottom stem and slice each sprout in half long ways.
 Rub with olive oil and season lightly with salt and pepper (about 1/4 tsp. each).
 Roast for 30 - 35 minutes.